hikeventures/hikeventures.github.io/_posts/future/2016-12-23-futureproof-gear-1.markdown

 layout: post
 ---
 Interested in the lastest and newest outdoor gear?
 We are starting a new series of blog posts where we present you with the latest outdoor gear and gadgets.
-We are also interested to know what you think about the new gear.
-Would you buy it?
-Would you trash it?

 Do you want us to review it?
 Comment and follow us on social media using the hashtag #FutureproofGear.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/14506057802/in/album-72157633229673101/" title="Futureproof: the outdoor gear for tomorrow's you?"><img src="https://c3.staticflickr.com/4/3856/14506057802_91240ffe46_b.jpg" width="1024" height="683" alt="Futureproof: the outdoor gear for tomorrow's you?"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>